 *This post contains affiliate links, which means I will make a commission at no extra cost to you if you decide to click through and make a purchase.
 Thank you for supporting my blog!*

 One of the unexpected benefits of writing a blog are the endless learning opportunities.
 I keep discovering new tools, strategies, and technical adjustments to research and implement.
 Last spring I began exploring the value of Pinterest as a platform to draw traffic to my blog.
 There is unlimited potential but I quickly realized it would take a lot of work.
 I kept hearing about Tailwind, but never found a complete list of Tailwind resources.

-So in January, I took the plunge and subscribed to a full year of Tailwind.
+Finally, in January, I took the plunge and subscribed to a full year of Tailwind.
 If you haven’t heard of it, Tailwind is a Pinterest scheduling tool that helps you maximize your reach, find the best times to pin, and makes the process a whole lot easier.
 I used the free trial version first, but quickly ran through the 100 free scheduled pins.
 Even during that time I noticed the traffic to my blog increased dramatically.
 So, after much debating, I purchased a year’s subscription.

 I’m just starting to dive in to the tool, but even with my limited knowledge I’m already taking advantage of the optimized pinning schedule, Tailwind Tribes, and board lists.
 I typically log in to Tailwind two or three times a week and spend an hour or less scheduling pins.
 I love that I don’t have to constantly worry about being on Pinterest, especially since I work full time (and go to bed early haha)!
 Also, I use the interval scheduling option whenever I publish a new blog post.
 This feature lets me space out the associated pin over a certain interval (usually a day or two) so I can ensure it gets pinned to relevant boards but doesn’t happen all at once.